Hôtel de Besenval: Federal Councillor Giuseppe Motta's strategy

 The relocation of the Swiss Legation to the Rue de Grenelle in 1938 made international headlines.
 At this time war was in the air and the international press was closely following what neutral Switzerland was doing.
-It was no surprise that The New York Times reported on the relocation of the Swiss Legation to the Hôtel de Besenval even before the notarial certification of the purchase of the shares had taken place, as it was no secret among the diplomatic and the political circles that the purchase negotiations had been ongoing since 1937.
+It was no surprise that The New York Times reported on the relocation of the Swiss Legation to the Hôtel de Besenval even before the notarial certification of the purchase of shares had taken place, as it was no secret among the diplomatic and the political circles that the purchase negotiations had been ongoing since 1937.
 First under the leadership of the Swiss envoy, Minister Alphonse Dunant, and then under his successor Minister Walter Stucki.

 From the mid-1930s, the threat of war in Europe steadily increased.
 Accordingly, the Federal Council was concerned about the country's balance and independence.
 Therefore, the Swiss Foreign Minister Giuseppe Motta decided to strengthen Switzerland's presence in some important capitals.
 Part of this strategy was the plan to purchase representative legation buildings in strategically favorable locations, particularly in Paris, Rome and Washington (with the purchase of the Villa Kunheim in Berlin in 1919 and a mansion in London, this task had already been accomplished in these capitals).

-When, after the death of Clifton K. Baumann in 1936, the Hôtel de Besenval was put up for sale in 1937, the Swiss Government did not have to think twice.
-With its prime location, ideal size and storied Franco-Swiss past embodied by Pierre Victor de Besenval, it seemed like the ideal building.
+When, after the death of Clifton K. Baumann in 1936, the Hôtel de Besenval was put up for sale in 1937, the Swiss Government did not hesitate.
+With its prime location, ideal size and storied Franco-Swiss past reflected in the life of Pierre Victor, Baron de Besenval, it seemed the perfect choice.
 In the same year, negotiations began between the Société immobilière Pompadour and the Swiss Confederation.
-Finally, on 19 May 1938 (notarial certification of the purchase of the shares), the Swiss Confederation purchased the Hôtel de Besenval for FRF 3,440,000 and moved the Swiss Legation from its previous premises at 51 Avenue Hoche to 142 Rue de Grenelle.
-However, since the seller of the Hôtel de Besenval was a public company with various shareholders, the purchase was an ongoing process.
-The Swiss Confederation began buying up the shares as early as 1937.
-By May 1938, the Swiss Confederation had purchased all but two of the shares.
-Accordingly, the relocation of the Swiss Legation also took place in stages, starting around March 1938.
+Finally, on 19 May 1938, following the notarial certification of the purchase of shares, the Swiss Confederation acquired the Hôtel de Besenval for FRF 3,440,000 and relocated the Swiss Legation from its previous premises at 51 Avenue Hoche to 142 Rue de Grenelle.
+However, as the seller of the Hôtel de Besenval was a public company with multiple shareholders, the purchase was an ongoing process.
+The Swiss Confederation began acquiring shares as early as 1937.
+By May 1938, it had acquired all but two shares.
+Accordingly, the relocation of the Swiss Legation also took place in stages, beginning around March 1938.